-- Notes: 1.
-This drawing is for general information only; refer to EIAJ Drawing EDR-7320 for additional information. - 2.
-Mismatch of the upper and lower dies and resin burrs are not included. - 3.
-It is recommended that upper and lower cavities be equal.
-If they are different, the larger dimension shall be regarded. - 4.
-Determines the true geometric position. - 5.
-Values b and C apply to pb/Sn solder plated terminal.
-The standard thickness of the solder layer shall be 0.010 +0.010/-0.005 mm.
+Notes: 1.
+This drawing is for general information only; refer to EIAJ Drawing EDR-7320 for additional information.

+- 2. Mismatch of the upper and lower dies and resin burrs aren't included. - 3.
+Determines the true geometric position. - 4.
+Values b,C apply to plated terminal.
+The standard thickness of the plating layer shall measure between 0.007 to .021 mm.